openstack/openstack-manuals/doc/contributor-guide/source/docs-structure.rst

 * Figure subdirectory includes images (both PNG and SVG source files).
 * Sample subdirectory contains samples of source code and configuration files.
-* Chapter subdirectory stores all sections included in one chapter with the parent file located in the top level directory.
+* Chapter subdirectory stores all sections included in one chapter with the parent file located in the top-level directory.

 Structure checklist